 Having quality artificial habitat is necessary for fish reproduction, growth, feeding, and shelter.
 Each species of fish goes through different cycles at various times of the year and eats different foods.
-Spawning will put fish in one place.
-Their need for cover in another and their tolerances of temperature and oxygen levels, another.
+Spawning will put fish in one place, their need for cover in another and their tolerances of temperature and oxygen levels, another.
 Whether you are a tournament angler or enjoy leisurely fishing with family and friends, we have the perfect setup in artificial habitat for you.

 Cover & Shade

-Prey species often look for "cover" from the predators in the form of habitats.
+Prey species often look for "cover" from their predators in the form of habitats.
 Artificial habitat can provide shade for fish which can be a welcome relief from the heat of summer.
 Forage fish will gravitate towards artificial habitat as a form of cover which can help concentrate the fish in one area and make them easier to find and catch.
-Larger sport fish can use these artificial habitats as ambush points; a place to hide in order to "ambush" it's prey.
+Larger sport fish can use these artificial habitats as ambush points; a place to hide in order to "ambush" its' prey.

 Artificial fish habitats are the easiest and cleanest way to provide fish a safe home and are often more productive than natural habitats.
 Natural habitats will decay over time.
 Artificial habitats are designed to prevent hooks from snagging, giving your fish time to fall for your bait.